The Future is Now with AWS Certifications

 According to the 2018 Global Knowledge IT Skills and Salary Report, the answers are all the same: cloud, cloud, cloud.

 One of the most popular sections of our annual Report is the list of the highest paying certifications.
-(Spoiler alert: AWS Certified Solutions Architect - Associate comes in third with an average North American salary of $119,085.)
-More generally, AWS Certified IT staff in the U.S. and Canada make 27.5 percent more than the industry average.
-Globally, it’s 22 percent more than the average for IT certifications and 25 percent more than non-certified IT staff.
+(Spoiler alert: AWS Certified Solutions Architect - Associate comes in first with an average North American salary of $117,773.
+It also ranks fifth globally at $87,463.)
+More generally, AWS-certified IT staff in the U.S. and Canada make nearly 30% more than the industry average for certified professionals.

 Yes, there’s big money in AWS Certification, which tends to outpace other cloud certification salaries, but there’s more to the cloud than dollars and cents.